elyra-ai/elyra/README.md

 NOTE: If you don't see the elyra server extension enabled, you may need to explicitly enable it with `jupyter serverextension enable elyra`

+## Configuring Runtimes for Pipeline execution

+The Elyra Pipeline editor delegates execution of pipelines to remote runtimes.
+Configure these external runtimes as documented in [Runtime Configuration](docs/source/user_guide/runtime-conf.md).

 ## Starting Elyra
 After verifying Elyra has been installed, start Elyra with:
 ```bash